fission/fission/examples/go/README.md

 `hello.go` is an very basic HTTP handler returning `"Hello, World!"`.

 ```
-# Build the function as a plugin
+# Build the function as a plugin.
+Outputs result to 'function.so'.
-$ ./build.sh
+$ go-function-build hello.go

 # Upload the function to fission
-$ fission function create --name hello --env go-runtime --package hello.so
+$ fission function create --name hello --env go-runtime --package function.so

 # Map /hello to the hello function
 $ fission route create --method GET --url /hello --function hello